rwang23/LintCodeBook/BinaryTree/Subtree.md

 20% Accepted

-	You have two every large binary trees: T1, with millions of nodes, and T2, with hundreds of nodes.
+	You have two very large binary trees: T1, with millions of nodes, and T2, with hundreds of nodes.
 Create an algorithm to decide if T2 is a subtree of T1.

 	Have you met this question in a real interview?
 Yes Example